rezanematirad/Time-Series-Forecasting-/README.md

 2. **Install Required Packages:**

-   It is recommended to create your own virtual environment and install the necessary packages as follows:
+   It is recommended to create your own virtual environment and install the necessary packages in Python 3.10 as follows:

    ```bash
    python -m venv venv